And what that means for your carpets

 That's the double-pay problem.
 And it's completely avoidable.

-After a winter of salt, sand, and boot traffic, the soil in your carpet isn't sitting on the surface.
-It's been ground in and compacted over months of use.
-A machine with weaker suction gets some of it.
+A rental machine gets some of it.
 A truckmount gets most of it and leaves your carpet drier, which means faster dry times and less chance of odor coming back.

 Renting feels cheaper because the sticker price is lower.
 But once you add supplies, factor in your time, and account for the realistic chance you'll need professional cleaning anyway, the math shifts.